varaslaw/ultimate-rvc/README.md

 ### CLI Usage

-The `ultimate-rvc` package can be used as a python library but is primarily intended to be used as a command line tool.
+The `ultimate-rvc` package can be used as a Python library but is primarily intended to be used as a command line tool.
 The package exposes two top-level commands:

 * `urvc` which lets the user generate song covers directly from their terminal
 * `urvc-web` which starts a local instance of the Ultimate RVC web application